Gross Profit Formulas: Everything You Need to Know

 What Are Some Common Mistakes Made When Calculating Gross Profit?

-Generally speaking, there are two common ways that people incorrectly calculate their gross profit: misstating revenue and misstating cost of goods sold.
+There are two common ways that people incorrectly calculate their gross profit: misstating revenue and misstating cost of goods sold.

 - COGS= (Beginning Inventory Costs + Additional Inventory Costs) – Ending Inventory

-How Does Gross Profit Affect Business Operations?
+How Can Gross Profit Affect Your Business Operations?

 As is the case with most comparable metrics, gross profit can help describe the general financial health of your business.
 For example, if your business currently has a negative gross profit, then it’s clear that something needs to change.